mikeweltevrede/finding-the-mole/README.md

    lock file.

 To be fair, this problem also arises with regular `requirements.txt` files, so it is not an issue for me.

+#### poetry.toml file
+I learned that there is a `poetry.toml` file which can contain configurations for poetry specifically when it creates a project.
+This is nice since it removes the personal responsibility to set certain poetry settings, most importantly to create the virtual environment in the project folder.

 ### Polars library
 [**Polars website**](https://www.pola.rs/)